HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 ### Ghost voice clients

-If you do not want to deal with ghost clients, just register an empty function, or just disconnect the client from the voice channel.
+If you do not want to deal with ghost clients, just register an empty function or just disconnect the client from the voice channel.

 ```py